 The computer is developed and tested on Linux with Firefox and Chromium (in the screenshots below) on this platform.
 I also test it regularly on Windows with Firefox and Chrome, and on Android with Chrome.
 In as much as possible, I try to use methods that are cross-platform, but I expect older browsers to have problems with some features.
 Also, Internet Explorer is absolutely unsupported as of now.

 The tool is organised in several panels that rearrange themselves to keep usability depending on the display resolution and window size.
 The functions of each panel are described in this document.

 Sword data can be entered in the 'Measurement' panel.
 Here is how it looks once filled with data that I just made up:

 Here is an explanation of the data.
 There is one mass in grams, and several points whose position should be measured as signed distances in centimeters with respect to a common reference (the exact reference does not matter as long as it is unique for all the points):

-Below this is a list of pivot points.
+For the waggle tests, the user must provide a list of pivot points pairs.
 There is one line for each pair, and lines can be added at will by pressing the button.
 On each line there are:

-We shall go over the Theoretical part in the next section!Back to contents
+We shall go over the Error part in the next section!Back to contents

 The computed properties are: